Databricks Unity

 Integration Context & Limitations

 To enable access to your data, we use AWS Glue as an intermediate catalog.
-Your table metadata is synced to AWS Glue, which is then mounted into Databricks as a Foreign Catalog.
+Your table metadata is synced to AWS Glue, which is then used to populated a Foreign Catalog in Databricks.

 Schema Limitations & Workarounds